-12.3 Betting Shops
+9.6.3 Betting Shops

-- Access must be from a street or from another premises with a betting premises licence - No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
-In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café the whole area would have to be licensed.
+- Access must be from a street or from another premises with a betting premises licence

+- No direct access from a betting shop to another premises used for the retail sale of merchandise or services.
+In effect there cannot be an entrance to a betting shop from a shop of any kind and you could not have a betting shop at the back of a café - the whole area would have to be licensed.

-12.4 Tracks
+- 9.6.4 Tracks

 - No customer should be able to access the premises directly from:

-- o a casino
+- a casino

-- o an adult gaming centre
+- an adult gaming centre

-12.5 Bingo Premises
+- 9.6.5 Bingo Premises

 - No customer must be able to access the premise directly from:

-- o a casino
+- a casino

-- o an adult gaming centre
+- an adult gaming centre

-- o a betting premises, other than a track
+- a betting premises, other than a track

-12.6 Family Entertainment Centre
+- 9.6.6 Family Entertainment Centre

-- No customer must be able to access the premises directly from:
+- No customer must be able to access the premises

+- directly from:

-- o a casino
+- e a casino

-- o an adult gaming centre
+- an adult gaming centre

-- o a betting premises, other than a track
+- a betting premises, other than a track

-- 12.7 The Gambling Commission's guidance to licensing authorities contains further guidance on this issue, which this Authority will also take into account in its decision-making.
+The Gambling Commission's guidance to licensing authorities contains further guidance on this issue, which this Authority will also take into account in its decision-making.